JojSh/CV/README.md

 Ex-copywriter turned aspiring web developer with a passion for cultivating clean code in line with Agile Methodologies, XP standards and industry best practices.

-I'm looking to work in an environment that allows me to continue building on the solid foundations and diverse skills that I've laid down in an intensive 4 months at Makers Academy.
+I'm looking to work in a positive and collaborative environment that allows me to continue building on the solid foundations and diverse skills that I've laid down in an intensive 4 months at Makers Academy.

 ## Skills